ratkingsminion/gompl/README.md

 Gompl natively supports integers, floats, bools, strings and function calls.
 The functions are fed to the interpreter by setting a target Godot object whose methods are directly called by Gompl and/or by registering functions via Gompl's `register_func` method.
 Setting a target object will allow access to all of its methods, which might be undesirable.

 Using `interrupt` will exit the script, but when providing a state `Dictionary` you can continue the execution.
-It's also possible to limit the amount of execution steps.
+It's also possible to limit the amount of execution steps, and interrupting the script via `state["interrupt"] = true` (for example, inside a function called from Gompl).